jordanbenbelaid/IMS-Starter/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to Edward Reynolds for the support!
-* Inspiration
-* etc